 Blue Apron vs. HelloFresh: Meal Choices

 Neither company delves too deeply into structured diets like keto, paleo, vegan, and the like.
-Both offer vegetarian/pescatarian meals, but the choices are not plentiful.
-Both have a smattering of "health-conscious" selections.
+Both offer vegetarian/pescatarian meals as well as a smattering of "health-conscious" selections.
 Blue Apron has "WW approved" and "Wellness" meals, while HelloFresh has "Calorie Smart."
 Bottom line: These services are best for omnivores seeking variety and balance.

 Blue Apron gives you alternative protein options in a handful of its kits.
 This choice usually takes the form, for example, of ground beef instead of ground turkey in the stuffed peppers, or scallops instead of shrimp with the rice and vegetables.
 There's usually a price difference as well.
 HelloFresh does not offer this type of customization.
 All HelloFresh kits are as-is, no substitutions allowed.

 Both companies have add-ons, but each structures these offerings differently.
-HelloFresh calls them "Extras" and breaks them down into five categories: quick meals, quick breakfasts, sides and complements, proteins, and desserts and treats.
-Each category hosts a handful of items.
-Examples include ready-to-bake pizza, a variety of proteins (two to six servings), egg bites, heat-and-serve mac and cheese, and single-serve chocolate lava cakes.
-Blue Apron has no breakfast items, but it does have extra proteins—butcher bundles, all with 12 servings—and lunch kits called "meal prep bundles" (all eight servings).
-There are also two sides and one dessert available as add-ons to your meal kit order each week.
+HelloFresh calls them "Extras" and examples include ready-to-bake pizza, a variety of proteins, egg bites, heat-and-serve mac and cheese, and single-serve chocolate lava cakes.
+Blue Apron offers breakfast items as well as extra proteins including butcher bundles—all with 12 servings—and meal prep bundles (all eight servings).
+There are also two sides available as add-ons to your meal kit order each week.

 Blue Apron vs. HelloFresh: Creativity of Dishes